lizocf/ECE-472-F23/cifar_notes.md

 lzl notes:
  - MNIST model works incredibly slow with the cifar dataset, res. implementation will speed up this process
  - input & output layers must be same size for addition -> padding = SAME
  - data augmentation: try flipping 50%?
+Unfortunately, I had to flip all input images because of RESOURCE_EXHAUSTED: failed to allocate memory

 # FIRST TRAINING ATTEMPT:
  - only tested on one batch